kyelindholm/kyelindholm/README.md

   #### 🌎 I'm currently based in: Portland, ME
   </br>
-   💻 I'm currently working on: Landing my first job as a SWE!
+   💻 I'm currently working on: Finding a new SWE gig!
+Send any leads my way :)
 </div>